 What is Reverse Osmosis?

 A reverse osmosis (RO) water purification system separates pure water from contaminated water by removing ions, molecules, and particulates from drinking water.
-A reverse osmosis system also improves the taste, odor, and look of drinking water.
+A reverse osmosis system improves the taste, odor, and look of drinking water.
 A reverse osmosis filter has a pore size of approximately 0.0001 micron.

 - Clear, refreshing water.
 Not only is RO water safe, it tastes great!
 Other water may be cloudy due to sediment and particles, but the reverse osmosis process removes these particles producing water you can truly see the difference in.

-- It’s economical.
-Forget a pitcher or faucet filter- these are cheap temporary solutions that do not deliver purified water and end up costing way more than a reverse osmosis in the long run.
+- Financial savings.
+Forget a water filter pitcher or faucet filter- these are cheap temporary solutions that do not deliver purified water and end up costing way more than a reverse osmosis system in the long run.